Check out these resource categories:

 - Askbobrankin.com -- Bob started driving the Internet Tourbus in 1996, and his advice on computing and the net is wide-ranging and clear.

 - Urban Legends Reference Pages-- first with the latest nonsense, and very thorough; by Barbara and David P. Mikkelson.
-Rule #1: Never forward any mass e-mail without checking it here first.
-And don't forward most of them anyway unless you know how to get rid of all the forwarding clutter that make them multi-KB messages overloading your e-mail buddies' mailboxes.
+Rule #1: Never forward any mass e-mail or share some story on FB without checking it here first.
+And don't forward most of them anyway.

 Resources to help you learn how to learn.